SpotIM/spotim-integration-docs/back-to-comments/README.md

 # Go Back To Comments

-We define going-back-to-comments as the flow that occurs once a User navigates to an article's page with the intention of seeing the comments (i.e by clicking on a Notification/Shared Link...).
+We define going-back-to-comments as the flow that occurs when a User navigates to an article's page with the intention of seeing the comments (i.e by clicking on a Notification/Shared Link...).

 In those cases, once the page gets loaded and the conversation adheres, the page will scroll automatically to the conversation section and the shared comment will be highlighted.